godotengine/godot-docs/tutorials/inputs/custom_mouse_cursor.rst

 Customizing mouse cursor
 =================================

 You might want to change the appearance of the mouse cursor in your game in order to suit the overall design of your game.
-To customize the mouse cursor, there are two ways.
+There are two ways to customize the mouse cursor:

 1. Using project settings
 2. Using GDScript

 Using project settings is a simpler but more limited way to customize the mouse cursor.
-The second way is more customizable but involve scripting.
+The second way is more customizable but involves scripting.

 Using project settings
 ----------------------------